qxdddliu/m-1/README.md

 ### Road Map for next 15-40 years
-1. Replicate Dileep's PhD picture example with video evidence and code available in this repo by 4/1/2017.
+1. Replicate Dileep's PhD picture example with video evidence and code available in this repo.
-2. Teach free course on how to efficiently build strong AI with youtube videos and in-person labs that are broadcasted live.
+2. Teach free course on how to efficiently build strong AI with youtube videos.
 3. Solve reCAPTCHA with video evidence and code available in this repo.
 4. Sensori-motor training on wAlnut with saccading retina and arm with motor feedback capable of drawing an idea.